-The CIHLER *From the Institute Reports* series presents in-depth analyses and conceptual approaches to labor and employment issues that affect the hospitality industry.
+The CIHLER From the Center Reports series presents in-depth analyses and conceptual approaches to labor and employment issues that affect the hospitality industry.
 Papers in this series are contributed by a wide range of industry and academic experts, who share their first hand observations and legal analysis.

 seniority_list: A Tool to Address the Challenge of Airline Mergers and Labor Integration, Robert Davison and Sean Edmund Rogers Ph.D.